karllark/dust_attenuation/docs/dust_attenuation/model_flavors.rst

       plt.show()

-N09mod: modified version of N09
+SBL18: modified version of N09
 -------------------------------

-Noll+09 first introduced a modified version of the Calzetti 2000 law, allowing for a varying slope and the presence of a UV bump.
+`N09` first introduced a modified version of the `C00` law, allowing for a varying slope and the presence of a UV bump.
 In the original formalism, the UV bump is affected by the power law.
-In the `N09mod` class the UV bump is added to the attenuation law after applying the power law.
+In the `SBL18` class the UV bump is added to the attenuation law after applying the power law.

-Example comparing variation in UV bump strength for `N09` and `N09mod` models.
+Example comparing variation in UV bump strength for `N09` and `SBL18` models.
 The slope is fixed to -0.5.
-Continuous and dashed lines are for `N09` and `N09mod` respectively.
+Continuous and dashed lines are for `N09` and `SBL18` respectively.
-The UV bump amplitude of `N09` is stronger than `N09mod`.
+The UV bump amplitude of `N09` is stronger than `SBL18`.

 .. plot::